 Major storms can lead to problems with the flashing seal around your chimney and allow water to get inside.
 When this happens, the chimney may no longer sit straight, but at a crooked angle.
 It isn’t likely to look like the Leaning Tower of Pisa, so you need a keen eye to spot minor changes in its position from the ground.
 Many chimney leaks are not visible to the naked eye, however, so it may be best to call in a local chimney inspector to take a look.

 If you have water pouring in through your ceiling after a storm, that’s a pretty obvious sign of damage.
 However, signs of moisture penetration are often more subtle, and even small pools of standing water or minor damage to shingles can lead to water damage.

 After a storm, head up to the attic with a flashlight.
 You might notice discoloration or dampness on walls, ceilings, insulation, or lumber.
 If you ignore slow water ingress, this usually leads to problems with dangerous mold and mildew formation and can compromise the integrity of the roof supports.
 Note that you’ll likely always get small amounts of water blowing in through the roof ventilation—if you see that, don't be alarmed.
-You should look for water drops, in particular,specially around penetrations like the chimney, and in valleys.
+You should look closely for water drops around fixtures, like the chimney, and in valleys.

 “If you live in the south especially, and it snows, I would check your attic for drifts,” says Feller.
 “A little snow won't hurt anything, but if there is a lot, it could collapse the drywall underneath it when it melts.”